Start a Hive shell as the hive user

 and the Database Username and Database Password password for the default

 beeline -u jdbc:hive2://myhiveserver.com:10000 -n hive -pIn

-Ambari > Services > Hive > Configs > Database, you can configure the database user name and password.
+Ambari > Services > Hive > Configs > Database, you can find the user name and reset the password.
 Property names in hive-site.xml for these settings are

 - Enter a password at the prompt.